JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 The method returns **S_OK**.

 #### Remarks
-An application can use the specified point in the **WindowFromPoint** function to get the handle of the window, which usually can be used to find the client-rectangle coordinates (although a notable exception is with [Windowless Controls](https://learn.microsoft.com/en-us/windows/win32/api/tom/nf-tom-itextrange-setpoint)).
+An application can use the specified point in the **WindowFromPoint** function to get the handle of the window, which usually can be used to find the client-rectangle coordinates (although a notable exception is with [https://learn.microsoft.com/en-us/windows/win32/controls/windowless-rich-edit-controls)).

 # <a name="ScrollIntoView"></a>ScrollIntoView